Understanding & Viewing Fail-safe¶

 What is Fail-safe?¶

-Fail-safe provides a (non-configurable) 7-day period during which historical data is recoverable by Snowflake.
+Fail-safe provides a (non-configurable) 7-day period during which historical data may be recoverable by Snowflake.
 This period starts immediately after the Time Travel retention period ends.
+Note, however, that a long-running Time Travel query will delay moving any data and objects (tables, schemas, and databases) in the account into Fail-safe, until the query completes.

 Fail-safe is not provided as a means for accessing historical data after the Time Travel retention period has ended.
 It is for use only by Snowflake to recover data that may have been lost or damaged due to extreme operational failures.